nickescasmith/tsl/README.md

 4. Cut and paste the message that appears into a boards post using ctrl-a then ctrl-c to copy it in wow

+## XML output
+In addition to the /tsl comment there is a /tslx command which outputs the same information as an XML document.
+This is a work in progress at the moment, use at your own risk!